oxidecomputer/windows-image-builder/README.md

   default.
 Users of these images must supply the appropriate license information or set up a key management server that their Windows instances can access.
-- **Generalized images**: The scripts run `sysprep /generalize` after running the setup process, producing a "generalized" image that can be used as the base image for multiple Oxide disks.
+- **Generalized images**: The scripts run `sysprep /generalize` after running the setup process, producing a generalized image that can be used as the base image for multiple Oxide disks.
 When a new VM based on a `wimsy` image boots for the first time, it will need to perform some final setup tasks (including additional reboots) before it is ready for use.